sebastianjhauser/SmartFarmDashboard-Crop-IoT-Dashboard/README.md

 1. **Crop Cards** - Stored in SQLite `crops.db`
 2. **Sensor readings** - Stored in `sensor-readings.json`

-**`crops.db`** is user controled and managed using Create, Read, Update, and Delete routes through the backend.
+**`crops.db`** is user controlled and managed using Create, Read, Update, and Delete routes through the backend.

 **`sensor-readings.json`** is a read-only json file used to store the demo sensor readings and cannot be altered by any means through the app, meaning unlike the SQLite crops table, there is no Create, Update, and Delete routes.
 However, `GET /api/readings` re-reads the file on every request so when refreshing the sensor data any changes are updated and displayed.
-This is to simulate how real sensor data would be handled and allows for testing using differnt sensor data to show live updates, etc.
+This is to simulate how real sensor data would be handled and allows for testing using different sensor data to show live updates, etc.

 **Dashboard results**
 - condition